-1. Click Add New... shown in Figure 4-62, you will see the following screen Figure 4-63.
+Click Add New... shown in Figure 4-57, you will see the following screen Figure 4-58.

-Figure 4-63 Add or Modify a Static Route Entry
+Figure 4-58 Add or Modify a Static Route Entry

-- 2. Enter the following data. - ➤ Destination Network - The Destination Network is the address of the network or host that you want to assign to a static route. - > Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Default Gateway - This is the IP Address of the default gateway device that allows for the contact between the Router and the network or host. - 3.
+- 2. Enter the following data. - Destination IP Address The Destination IP Address is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Gateway This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
 Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to make the entry take effect.